DomainGroupOSS/domain-rate-limiting/README.md

     public class SampleRateLimitingClientPolicyProvider : IRateLimitingPolicyProvider
     {
+        private readonly string _requestKey;

+        public SampleRateLimitingClientPolicyProvider()
+        {
+            _requestKey = Guid.NewGuid().ToString();
+        }
         public Task<RateLimitPolicy> GetPolicyAsync(RateLimitingRequest rateLimitingRequest)
         {
-            return Task.FromResult(new RateLimitPolicy("test_client"));
+            return Task.FromResult(new RateLimitPolicy(_requestKey));
         }
     }

     #endregion

-This provides a simple implementation which just returns a RateLimitPolicy with test_client as the requestKey but does not provide any AllowedCallRates.
+This provides a simple implementation which just returns a RateLimitPolicy with a Guid as the requestKey but does not provide any AllowedCallRates.
 Now there is also the 	DefaultRateLimitingPolicyProvider implementation provided in the core package which you can use in your code to return the client_id from the ClaimsPrincipal for authenticated requests.
-But here for demo we will only return the hardcoded client_id of test_client and simulate that the request are coming from that client.You could for instance extact the current clientid or userid from the RateLimitingRequest provided and consult a database configured per clientid and return a more sepcific policy with allowed call rates set.
-Just know for now that if you provide an implementation which returns a null plicy, no rate limting will be applied.
-If it returns a policy with no AllowedCallRates set then we can override the AllowedCallRates with statically defined rules.
+You could for instance extract the current clientid or userid from the RateLimitingRequest provided and consult a database configured per clientid and return a more sepcific policy with allowed call rates set.
+Just know for now that if you provide an implementation which returns a null policy, no rate limting will be applied.
+If it returns a policy with no AllowedCallRates set, then we can override the AllowedCallRates with statically defined rules.
 If it returns a policy with AllowedCallRates set then those rates will be used to limit the request and take precedence over anything else.
 More on this later.

-For our discussin our sample provider which we just uncommented, provides a Policy with the requestKey set and leaves the call rates to be overriden later by code, configuration or attribute in the application.
+For our discussin our sample provider which we just uncommented, provides a Policy with the guid requestKey set and leaves the call rates to be overriden later by code, configuration or attribute in the application.

 ### Step 2: Setting policies explicitly using code